-The workgroup explores emerging technologies identified by pertinent resources such as the NMC Horizon Report and others to inform Oregon Community Colleges about these technologies by supporting pilot explorations, producing recommendation and adoption guidance documents, and identifying or producing professional development resources to support their system integration and effective pedagogical use.
+The workgroup explores emerging technologies identified by pertinent resources to inform Oregon Community Colleges about these technologies by supporting pilot explorations, producing recommendation and adoption guidance documents, and identifying or producing professional development resources to support their system integration and effective pedagogical use.
 They offer options so that solutions can be effectively selected and localized.
 The workgroup is always looking for ways to maximize our statewide budget by finding and implementing consortial agreements.

 The workgroup reviews educational technology with a focus on alignment with the greater interests and needs of all Oregon community college distance learning programs.
 They receive pilot exploration suggestions via our workgroup and a nomination form.
 They support pilot-projects and shared the exploration of technology, and produce tangible guidance to improve teaching practice and student outcomes in distance learning.

-Monica Marlo – Portland Community College (Workgroup Facilitator)
+Monica Marlo – Portland Community College (Workgroup Co-Lead)

 Ian Coronado – Lane Community College

 The Emergent Technology Work Group (ETWG) manages a research & development fund to enable the group to access and license the technology as identified by the greater group to pilot test for possible shared implementation.
 As emerging technology and services are identified as possible viable candidates for consortium level sharing, the workgroup will use these funds to gain access for evaluation.